rust-lang/rustup/README.md

 [toolchain specification]: #toolchain-specification

-Rust's support for the GNU ABI is more mature, and is recommended for typical uses, so that's what `rustup` installs by default.
-The MSVC toolchain is always available, even if you don't use it by default.
+Since the MSVC ABI provides the best interoperation with other Windows software it is recommended for most purposes.
+The GNU toolchain is always available, even if you don't use it by default.
 Just install it with `rustup install`:

 ```
-$ rustup install stable-msvc
+$ rustup install stable-gnu
 ```

 You don't need to switch toolchains to support all windows targets though;